rollerworks/search/docs/input/xml.rst

 XmlInput
 ========

-Accepts filtering preference in as an XML document.
+Processes input as an XML document.

+See the XSD in 'src/Rollerworks/Search/Input/schema/dic/input/xml-input-1.0.xsd' for more information about the schema.

 Any node/leave inside the ``<field />``-node is optional.
 But at least one must exists.